ARMmbed/uvisor/docs/core/PORTING.md

         <code>.uvisor.main</code>
       </td>
       <td>
         It holds the monolithic uVisor core binary.
-Its location determines the API table of uVisor, since <code>uvisor_api</code> points to the first entry in this table.
-This region must be located at the same offset that you specified as <code>FLASH_OFFSET</code> in your configuration.
+Its location determines the API table of uVisor because <code>uvisor_api</code> points to the first entry in this table.
+This region must be located at the same offset as <code>FLASH_OFFSET</code> in your configuration.
       </td>
     </tr>
     <tr>